SireneNova/Portfolio/Python/Version3+/DNARawData/readme.md

 8. Joined the consolidated dataset lines with tabs and wrote the results to a new text file separated by newlines.

 ## Results
-A consolidated text file of data was produced which was larger than both parent files.
-There were 467876 duplicates avoided.
+A consolidated text file of data was produced which was larger than both parent files (23andme had 963049 lines of data, Ancestry had 677864, and combined  result had 1173037).
+There were 467876 duplicates recorded, which is consistent with the result file size.